THE FENWICK LIBRARY IS MORE THAN BOOKS!

 …and so much more!
 Pick one and have some fun.
 A new book, if you pick the right one for you, is a new friend.

 And speaking of making new friends, think about making time for the Fenwick Book Club.
-It meets one Wednesday a month. and this month the session happened just before
+It meets one day a month.

-Titles from things the members are reading in the classroom slipped into the conversation along with what they'll be reading over the vacation.
-The library displays and bulletin boards were used to stimulate possibilities.
-Read more about it by expanding the Fenwick Book Club box above this section.
+Titles from things the members are reading in the classroom slip into the conversation along with what they'll be reading over the vacation.
+The library displays and bulletin boards are often used to stimulate possibilities.
+Read more about it by expanding the Fenwick Book Club box below this section.

 In other news from the library...